vwvicw/Leetcode-SQL-Challenge/README.md

 6. Summing up values until certain points: **self-join**  (LC 1204) OR  WINDOW function
 7. Limit n gives the first n values
 8. DENSE_RANK() allows tie compares to RANK()
+9. Use case of SUM()OVER(): a) Calculating running totals/cumulative sums: Tracking the cumulative sum of a value over time or within categories. b)Calculating sums for each group while retaining individual row details: Seeing the individual contribution of each record alongside the total for its group. c)Performing analytical calculations on subsets of data: Understanding trends, identifying top N per group, or comparing individual values to group aggregates without losing granularity